AkodiyaHimanshu/Budget-Expense-Manager/README.md

   - View all transactions
   - Filter by category
   - Filter by type (income/expense)
+  - Filter by date range with inclusive start and end dates
 - Monthly transaction analysis:
   - Group transactions by month (YYYY-MM format)
   - Calculate monthly income and expense totals